PRICING·April 9, 2026·8 min read·Updated Apr 29, 2026

 Should a solo micro SaaS founder use usage-based pricing?

-Only if your product has a clear, measurable consumption unit that scales with customer value — like API calls or AI tokens.
-For most solo founders building productivity tools, workflow tools, or content tools, flat-rate pricing is simpler to implement, easier to sell, and creates more predictable revenue.
+Only if your product has a clear, measurable unit that grows with customer value — like API calls or AI tokens.
+For most solo founders building productivity tools, workflow tools, or content tools, a flat monthly price is simpler to set up, easier to sell, and creates more predictable income.

 +

-What is the difference between usage-based and flat-rate SaaS pricing?
+What is the difference between usage-based and flat-rate pricing?

-Flat-rate pricing charges the same amount every month regardless of usage.
-Usage-based pricing scales the bill with consumption.
+Flat-rate pricing charges the same amount every month no matter how much the customer uses it.
+Usage-based pricing changes the bill based on consumption.
 Flat rate is simpler for both the customer and the founder.
-Usage-based aligns price with value but introduces billing complexity and revenue unpredictability.
+Usage-based ties price to value, but it adds billing complexity and makes income harder to predict.

 +